What is this rule about?

 This rule covers topics of interest to hunters, wildlife watchers and landowners including small game hunting, big game hunting and regulations about public hunting land.

 What will this rulemaking will do?

-Proposed rule changes that have not yet been in effect include:
+Proposed rule changes include:

 Who might be affected by these rule changes?

-- Youth who hunt deer
+- Adults and youth who hunt deer

-- People who hunt for small game
+- Adults and youth who hunt for small game

-- People who hunt with falcons
+- Adults and youth who hunt with falcons

-- People who hunt for prairie chickens
+- Adults and youth who hunt for prairie chickens

-- People who hunt crows
+- Adults and youth who hunt crows

 If you want a free copy of the proposed rules, call or email the DNR contact person listed below.